pmeulen/ansible-tools/README.md

 - Updating a playbook needs only to be done once, updating an environment needs to be done for each environment.
 - Because the playbooks are shared by all the environments, they will get more testing.

-> Only put the variables and templates that are _different_ between environemnts in the environment.
+> Only put the variables and templates that are _different_ between environments in the environment.
 The rest goes in the
 > playbook and roles

 The other top level directories and files are:

-- The _environemnts_ directory containg the template for a new environemnts
+- The _environments_ directory containingg the template for a new environments
-- The _scripts_ directory containg the various scripts used to create a new environment and manage secrets and work with the Vault
+- The _scripts_ directory containing the various scripts used to create a new environment and manage secrets and work with the Vault
 - A _Vagrantfile_ for creating a VM using Vagrant
 - _ansible.cfg_ (optional) makes playbooks run faster by enabling SSH pipelining,